Danjumajamiu/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 11. 10-love-exponent-breath is a script that displays the result of BREATH to the power LOVE.
 12. 11-binary-to-decimal is  a script that converts a number from base 2 to base 10.
 13. 12-combinations is a script that prints all possible combinations of two letters, except oo.
+14. 13-print-float is a script that prints a number with two decimal places, followed by a new line.